1574637723Zyl/Software_Engineering/README.md

 --seed:indicates the current seed to facilitate subsequent reproduction
 # Dataset
 Our code will automatically download the corresponding datasets to the directory /.d4rl/datasets/ before running.
-Of course, you can also download the data from the website[ www.](http://rail.eecs.berkeley.edu/datasets/offline_rl/gym_mujoco/), and then create a directory /.d4rl/datasets/ to store the datasets.
+Of course, you can also download the data from the website[data](http://rail.eecs.berkeley.edu/datasets/offline_rl/gym_mujoco/), and then create a directory /.d4rl/datasets/ to store the datasets.